IceCreamYou/Chrome-BigConsole/README.md

-Adds a panel to the Chrome Developer Tools that provides a multi-line split console, like in Firebug, with syntax highlighting.
+Adds a panel to the Chrome Developer Tools that provides a multi-line split console, like in Firebug.

 ![Screenshot](https://raw.github.com/IceCreamYou/Chrome-BigConsole/master/screenshot.png)

+Includes:

+- Vertical split style multiline REPL
+- Syntax highlighting and nice editor things thanks to Ace Editor
+- "Run" button or CTRL+Enter to execute code
+- "Clear" button to clear REPL
+- "History" drop-down to restore previously executed code

 ## Why?

 I like the split console in Firebug, and I don't like that Chrome doesn't work exactly the same way, so I fixed it.
-Also, I learned how to write a Chrome extension.

 Chrome does have a built-in multiline split console called [Snippets](https://developers.google.com/chrome-developer-tools/docs/authoring-development-workflow#snippets).
-BigConsole is different in that it doesn't try to be an IDE, it just tries to be a multiline REPL.
-Specifically it has a vertical split layout, no saving blocks of code in files, there's a "Clear" button, and it has some nice editor things that come for free with Ace Editor.
+BigConsole is different in that it doesn't try to be an IDE, it just tries to be a multiline REPL with syntax highlighting.

-But mainly this is me wanting to control my environment in a generic way.

-Using [FirebugLite](https://getfirebug.com/firebuglite) is a possible alternative, but it has to append itself to the DOM which results in a number of limitations.
+Using [FirebugLite](https://getfirebug.com/firebuglite) is a possible alternative, but it has a number of limitations.
 This results in a lot of switching back and forth with devtools.
 BigConsole is easier, plus it has syntax highlighting.

-## Implementation

-BigConsole is currently implemented as a new panel in the Chrome developer tools.
-It would be better if it could override the default Console tab but Chrome does not currently expose the APIs to do that.

-There are some limits to the way code is currently being evaluated.
-Most importantly, the result of evaluation is converted to JSON and back before this extension receives it, which means only acyclic objects can be inspected and object types are not preserved.
-I have an idea for how to get around this but it is pretty complicated and maybe not worth the effort.

-**Note:** You can click on truncated console output to expand and collapse it.

-## Status
+## Pending improvements

-BigConsole currently does most of what it was designed to do.
-That is, it provides a multiline console and log which evaluates JavaScript in the page context just like the default devtools console.
-However, there are a bunch of features / fixes that would make it much better:

-- Allow printing cyclic objects to the console
-- Add executed command history
-- Output into the log should get pretty-printed better and ideally it should be possible to inspect returned objects.
-(This will probably be done by including another library...)
-- `console.log` currently only works as expected when it is called synchronously.
-If `console.log` is called asynchronously after the code finishes evaluating then it will actually try to record to the default Console panel because the `console` object is swapped out only temporarily while BigConsole scripts run.
-- No `console` commands other than `console.log` are supported yet.
-- It would be nice if commands that went to the default Console panel also went to the BigConsole, and vice versa.
-There are some experimental APIs that will make this possible, so once those hit the stable branch this could be worth investigating.
-- The extension needs an icon for the extensions page!
+- There seems to be an issue with copy-pasted code failing to execute, at least on Windows; probably something to do with line endings.
+Works fine when typed by hand.
+- `console` functions log to the normal console instead of BigConsole.
+It would be nice if BigConsole showed everything the normal console shows and vice versa.
+- It would be nice if large objects were printed in a collapsed format
+- The version of Ace Editor this project uses could use updating

 ## Installation